pereira-consulting/aml-ctf-onboarding-au/README.md

 When you take on a new client, this skill guides you step-by-step through:

-1. **Designated Service Gateway Test** â€” determines whether your proposed services are "designated services" under Table 6 of the AML/CTF Act (most common accounting and tax services are _not_ captured)
+1. **Designated Service Gateway Test** -” determines whether your proposed services are "designated services" under Table 6 of the AML/CTF Act (most common accounting and tax services are _not_ captured)
-2. **KYC Collection** â€” collects customer identification information based on entity type (company, trust, partnership, individual)
+2. **KYC Collection** -” collects customer identification information based on entity type (company, trust, partnership, individual)
-3. **ML/TF Risk Rating** â€” assigns a money laundering / terrorism financing risk rating based on customer, service, and delivery channel risk factors
+3. **ML/TF Risk Rating** -” assigns a money laundering / terrorism financing risk rating based on customer, service, and delivery channel risk factors
-4. **CDD Level Determination** â€” applies the appropriate level of customer due diligence (simplified, standard, or enhanced)
+4. **CDD Level Determination** -” applies the appropriate level of customer due diligence (simplified, standard, or enhanced)
-5. **Verification** â€” guides you through verifying identity information against independent sources
+5. **Verification** -” guides you through verifying identity information against independent sources
-6. **Sanctions & PEP Screening** â€” screens against the DFAT Consolidated List and checks for politically exposed persons
+6. **Sanctions & PEP Screening** -” screens against the DFAT Consolidated List and checks for politically exposed persons
-7. **Documentation** â€” generates a complete onboarding record you can save to your client file
+7. **Documentation** -” generates a complete onboarding record you can save to your client file

 ---